TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 :label: Rem:LinSystems:RowEquivalentToRREF

 Again we give no formal proof.
-In the previous section we showed, also informally, that any matrix can be reduced to a matrix in echelon form.
+In the previous subsection we showed, also informally, that any matrix can be reduced to a matrix in echelon form.

 In this echelon matrix we may divide each row by its pivot (first nonzero element).

-And lastly working upwards' step by step we use a pivot -- which we made equal to 1 -- to create zeros in all positions above it.
+And lastly 'working upwards' step by step we use each pivot -- which we made equal to 1 -- to create zeros in all positions above it.

 (The last two simplifications may be done in reversed order: first use the pivots to create zeros in the positions above them and then scale the rows.)
 This reasoning supports the validity of the first statement.